-Do you qualify?
-If you are one of over 12.4 million veterans age 65 or older in America, you qualify for VA benefits.
+Do you qualify? – The latest available statistics show there are 17.4 million veterans living in the U.S., with more than half that number age 65 and over.
 If you served in conflicts like World War II, the Korean War, the Vietnam War or the Persian Gulf War, your needs are important and the benefits you can receive for them are well-deserved.

 7. The Senior Pass

-How to apply You can obtain a Senior Pass through the mail by completing this application.
+How to apply – You can obtain a Senior Pass through the mail by completing this application.
 Mail it including a photocopy of proof of age and citizenship and residency as well as the processing fee.
-A mailed Senior Pass application costs a $20, which covers the cost of the pass itself and the application processing.
+An annual Senior Pass costs $20, with a lifetime Senior Pass costing $80, which covers the cost of the pass itself and the application processing.

 You can also apply for a Senior Pass in person at the recreation site you visit.
-This option is $10 and there is no processing fee.
 Before making a trip to get the pass, make sure you contact the site to ensure they have passes available.

 8. Senior Farmer’s Market Nutrition Plan (SFMNP)

 The Benefit – This program provides low-income seniors with coupons that can be exchanged for eligible foods at farmers’ markets, roadside stands and community-supported agriculture programs.
 Its financial aid encourages seniors in need to maintain nutritious diets.
 Your state agency, such as the State Department of Agriculture or the Agency on Aging administers the Senior Farmers’ Market Nutrition Program (SFMNP).

 Do you qualify?
 Eligibility for the SFMNP depends on your income.
 You must be at least 60 years old and have a household income of not more than 185% of the Federal Income Poverty Guidelines, which can be found here.

 How to apply – Contact the state agency who administers the SFMNP in your area.
 Here is a list of SFMNP state agency contacts.